 - Stick to your acne treatment regimen.

 - Let your skin heal naturally as often as you can.

 - Use a mild cleanser to wash your face twice per day.

 - Always cleanse your body and face with antibacterial soap after workouts.

 - Keep your hands away from your face, especially when using shared surfaces like those in school, at work, and on public transportation.

-- If you are a woman, talk with your doctor about using birth control pills.
-Some people use birth control pills to help control acne that is caused by fluctuating hormones.
+- If you were assigned female at birth, talk with your doctor about using hormonal birth control.
+Some people use hormonal birth control to help control acne that is caused by fluctuating hormones.

-If you have frequent outbreaks, painful cystic acne, or acne that never seems to go away, you should see your doctor.
+If you have frequent outbreaks, painful cystic acne, or acne that never seems to go away, you should see your skin care professional.

-Acne that is leaving scars on your skin, does not go away with over-the-counter remedies, or makes you feel uncomfortable and self-conscious, should be treated by a dermatologist.
+Acne that leaves scars on your skin, doesn’t go away with OTC remedies, or makes you feel uncomfortable and self-conscious should be treated by a dermatologist.